cwong51799/Wireframer-Project/README.md

+To test this website out on my demo site, visit https://cwong51799.github.io/wireframer

-To test out this website, clone this repository, navigate to the directory and type the following commands into the terminal:
+To test out this website locally, clone this repository, navigate to the directory and type the following commands into the terminal:

 Install the node packages.